• Skip to primary navigation

 tii · Feb 21, 2020 · Leave a Comment

-Local not-for-profit natural resource management organisation, Reef Catchments, will be overseeing an exciting four-year program which will benefit and support landholders to improve farm management practices and adopt new technologies.
+The local not-for-profit natural resource management organisation, Reef Catchments, is overseeing an exciting four-year program which will benefit and support landholders to improve farm management practices and adopt new technologies.

 Reef Catchments, which is community-owned and operated, has been awarded $2.25m from the Great Barrier Reef Foundation to design and develop a regional program for managing major water quality improvement projects within the Plane and Pioneer Catchments.
 These catchments have been identified as priority areas.